Make Analytics Dashboard Widgets Interactive

 In the previous unit, you created global filters that let Laura and other users filter the dashboard results by rep, stage, product family, and amount.
 In this unit, we’ll explore how to use those filters to answer different questions.
 We’ll also look at ways to customize the default interaction among widgets to create an even better, dynamic experience for the sales team.

 Before we jump into that, let’s step back and learn about the different ways to make dashboard widgets interact with each other.
-Check out this video (English only).
+Check out this video.

 OK.
 Back to work.
 Now it’s time to see the real power of Analytics dashboards.
 Let’s look at how dashboard interactivity can help Laura help her reps.